What are Sipes?

 Sipes are used in place of smaller, individual tread blocks for several reasons.
 While smaller, individual tread blocks would increase traction, they would increase the risk of tread block distortion, which would reduce fuel efficiency, handling performance, and tread life.
 Sipes are more effective for increasing traction and surface area without negatively affecting fuel efficiency, handling performance, or tread life.

 Aftermarket Tire Siping

-Due to advancements both in the rubber compounds used and manufacturing techniques that the process of aftermarket siping could void any manufacturer treadwear warranty.
+Due to advancements both in the rubber compounds used and manufacturing techniques, the process of aftermarket siping could void any manufacturer's treadwear warranty.
 For this fact, Discount Tire neither provides nor recommends aftermarket siping for your tires.